Founding Chairman of the Board of SBMT and Brain Mapping Foundation, Scientific Director of SBMT and Brain Mapping Foundation,

 Director of National Center for Nano-Bio-Electronics, Director of Brain Technology and Innovation Park (BTIP), CEO of Smart Microscopy Inc.

 Babak Kateb, MD is a neuroscientist with more than 20 years of research experience.
-His research has been focused on introduction of advance diagnostics and therapeutics into clinical neuroscience in order to rapidly identify and introduce game changing technologies to treat neurological disorders such as brain cancer, Alzheimer’s disease, Parkinson’s disease, and other brain and spinal disorders.
-He did his educational training at TUSOM, USC, did his research fellowship at USC-keck School of Medicine, Department of Neurosurgery and also studied VLSI system design at USC Department of Electrical Engineering at the Ming Hsieh Institute.
+His research has been focused on the introduction of advanced diagnostics and therapeutics into clinical neuroscience in order to rapidly identify and introduce game-changing technologies to treat neurological disorders such as brain cancer, Alzheimer’s disease, Parkinson’s disease, and other brain and spinal disorders.
+He did his educational training at TUSOM, USC, did his research fellowship at USC-keck School of Medicine, Department of Neurosurgery, and also studied VLSI system design at USC Department of Electrical Engineering at the Ming Hsieh Institute.

 Babak was Director of Research and Development in the Department of Neurosurgery at City of Hope Comprehensive Cancer Center where he established collaboration with NASA and published and pioneered the technique for using NASA multiwall carbon nanotubes to activate macrophages for brain cancer immunotherapy.
 While at City of Hope, he received NASA Tech Brief Award for his pioneering work on sniffing cancer cells using NASA’s electronic nose.

-In 2015, Society for Brain Mapping and Therapeutics and Brain Mapping Foundation Board of Directors presented him with Pioneer in Medicine award.
-He has been recognized by Vice President Biden, Mayor of Los Angeles, and Governor of California for his dedication in science.
-He is currently collaborating with Los Alamos National Lab (LANL) and had duel appointment with NASA/JPL as a visiting scientist.
-His research at NASA and LANL involves the use of Artificial Intelligence(AI), Augmented Reality (AR), Virtual Reality (VR) and supercomputing for brain mapping and therapeutics, use of LANL advance ultrasonic technology for brain stimulation; Babak has many patents in these areas.
+In 2015, the Society for Brain Mapping and Therapeutics and Brain Mapping Foundation Board of Directors presented him with Pioneer in Medicine award.
+He has been recognized by Vice President Biden, Mayor of Los Angeles, and Governor of California for his dedication to science.
+He is currently collaborating with Los Alamos National Lab (LANL) and had a dual appointment with NASA/JPL as a visiting scientist.
+His research at NASA and LANL involves the use of Artificial Intelligence(AI), Augmented Reality (AR), Virtual Reality (VR), and supercomputing for brain mapping and therapeutics, use of LANL advance ultrasonic technology for brain stimulation; Babak has many patents in these areas.

 Babak has been deeply involved in global neuroscience legislation through his close collaboration with the US Congressional Neuroscience Caucus as well as members of Canadian Parliaments.
-He has chaired 6 Congressional briefings: Brain Mapping Days (2012-2017) at the United States Congress on Brain Mapping; one Brain Research Day at the Canadian Parliament in 2013 and one Brain Mapping Day at the joint sessions of Australian Senate and Parliament in 2015.
+He has chaired 9 Congressional briefings: Brain Mapping Days (2012-2017) at the United States Congress on Brain Mapping; one Brain Research Day at the Canadian Parliament in 2013 and one Brain Mapping Day at the joint sessions of Australian Senate and Parliament in 2015.
 His initiatives have impacted the health care delivery to the wounded soldiers in the US.
-He has been one of the key players in President Obama’s BRAIN initiative and co-author of the G20 World Brain Mapping and Therapeutics Initiative and African Brain Mapping Initiative.
-He has chaired G20 Brain Initiative Summits since 2014 inaugural meeting in Australia.
+He has been one of the key players in President Obama’s BRAIN initiative and co-author of the G20 World Brain Mapping and Therapeutics Initiative (neuroscience20/N20) and African Brain Mapping Initiative.
+He has founded and Co-chaired G20 Brain Initiative Summits (Neuroscience20/N20) since the 2014 inaugural meeting in Australia.

-He is an artist who has had galleries for his paintings and currently does medical illustration for medical textbooks; He is also a 15 time marathon runner.
+He is an artist who has had galleries for his paintings and currently does medical illustration for medical textbooks; He is also an 18-time marathon runner.